Accessibility statement for the North York Moors National Park Authority

 6. How we tested this website

-This website was last tested on 2 September 2019.
-The test was carried out in house using automated test software.
+This website was last tested on 24 March 2021.
+The test was carried out by the Digital Government Service using both simple manual checks and automated test software.

 7. What we're doing to improve accessibility